AutoxingTech/axbot_restbook/docs/guides/start_websocket.md

 ## Get the Pose of the Robot

-For studying purpose, we use `wscat` to test Websocket.
+For demonstration purposes, we will use `wscat` to test the WebSocket connection.
-On Ubuntu, use `sudo apt install node-ws` to install it.
-Or with NodeJS, use `sudo npm -g i wscat`.
+On Ubuntu, you can install it using `sudo apt install node-ws`.
+Alternatively, if you have Node.js installed, use `sudo npm install -g wscat`.

 ```bash
 $ wscat -c ws://192.168.25.25:8090/ws/v2/topics